TRANSITION MOBILE PHONES, 1958-67

 Click here to see a great video clip from a "Mod Squad" episode showing this phone !

 Some have added interface connector as below:

 and these modifications on the side:

 Other MTS Telephone Makes and Models Prior to 1964

 There are no doubt a number of other makes and models of MTS mobile telephones not mentioned here.
 It is believed that Secode Corporation of San Francisco manufactured a mobile telephone in the approximate 1960 period, possibly relying on component modules supplied by existing mobile telephone manufacturers.
 Secode normally produced aftermarket selective calling and signaling equipment, and the electromechanical selector equipment for GE equipment through 1966.
 Other manufacturers included Industrial Radio Corp., International Systcoms of Canada, Mobile Communications Co.
 (Los Angeles) and the DuMont Corporation.
-For almost the duration of Bell System mobile telephone service, independent dealers found such equipment very hard to get, and this situation drove the creation of some unusual phones such as the PYE/U.S. Communications "Cambridge" above and phones such as the Canyon and CSI equipment described later.
-The independents could not purchase equipment direct from Motorola or GE and were forced to use refurbished items to a large extent.
+For almost the duration of Bell System mobile telephone service, independent dealers found such equipment very hard to get, and this situation drove the creation of some unusual phones such as the PYE/U.S. Communications "Cambridge" above, and newer phones such as the Canyon and CSI equipment described later.
+The independent small dealers had issues purchasing equipment direct from Motorola or GE and were forced to use refurbished items to a large extent.
 At this time, they were in competition with the telephone company.
 Any mobile telephone, even a used-refurbished one, sold for in excess of $ 1000, and the profit margin for independents could be substantial (unlike today, where the profit margin on a cell phone itself is well into the negative region, only the number itself representing value to the carrier and reseller.)